steinbergmedia/halion-script-api/src/HALion-Macro-Page/pages/Curve-Editor.md

 ---

 ## Description

 The Curve Editor template allows you to display and edit curves, such as the custom curve of the Velocity Curve MIDI module or the modulation matrix, for example.
-The template contains various controls to modify the values of the selected node.
-These controls use UI parameters to connect with the Curve Editor.
-The controls must be part of the template and they must use the UI variables as defined in the template.
+The template contains controls to modify the values of the selected node.
+The controls must be part of the template and they must use the UI variables as defined in the template to connect with the Curve Editor.

->&#10069; The Curve Editor control cannot be created manually in the GUI Tree. {{#include ./_Templates.md:special-template}}
+>&#10069; The Curve Editor cannot be created manually in the GUI Tree. {{#include ./_Templates.md:special-template}}

 ## Template Properties